openharmony/docs/en/application-dev/reference/apis/js-apis-bundle-ElementName.md

 ## ElementName<sup>(deprecated)</sup>

 > This API is deprecated since API version 9.
-You are advised to use [ElementName](js-apis-bundleManager-elementName.md) instead.
+You are advised to use [bundleManager-ElementName](js-apis-bundleManager-elementName.md) instead.

+Describes the element name information, which identifies the basic information about an ability and is obtained through [Context.getElementName](js-apis-inner-app-context.md).

 **System capability**: SystemCapability.BundleManager.BundleFramework